rixiobarrios/mern-auth-tutorial/README.md

   console.log('listening on port ' + port);
 });
 ```

+> :rotating_light: NOTE: If you've previously used the body-parser middleware, you no longer need to do that!
+Express bundled this middleware into the base package in v4.16.0 (Oct 2017).
+Using [`express.json`](https://expressjs.com/en/4x/api.html#express.json) is the equivalent of bodyParser.json() and [express.urlencoded()](https://expressjs.com/en/4x/api.html#express.urlencoded) is the same as the body-parser package's method with the same name.

 Provided that your server is still listening on port 4000, you're ready to move on to creating some routes.
 We'll get back to this file in a few minutes.